Bira/octopus-carnival/_drafts/wir-mm3-4e-imix.md

 the gods and free their master.

 Spoiler alert: The Elder Elemental Eye is a pseudonym for Tharizdun.
-Serving and worshipping the Eye funnels power to the Chained God so that he might one day break free of his prison.
+Serving and worshiping the Eye funnels power to the Chained God so that he might one day break free of his prison.

 This entry concerns Imix, the Evil Elemental Prince of Fire.
 As the name